 For many, drinking booze is a fun social pastime.
 For others, it leads to destructive behaviors.
 Some choose sobriety because of medical conditions.
 Some don’t like the way alcohol makes them feel.
 People who are pregnant or trying to conceive may avoid imbibing as well.

-Whatever the reasons, none of them are our business, says Trish Caldwell, senior vice president of clinical services with Recovery Centers of America, which provides addiction treatment services.
+Whatever the reasons, none of them are our business, according to our Clinical Services at Recovery.
 “We don’t have to know the reasons why somebody is choosing to engage in a behavior that they find to be a part of their wellness practices to support them.”

 Why you should never ask why someone isn’t drinking

 If someone does ask, they could be forcing that person into a painful conversation they aren’t ready to have, like a struggle with addiction, infertility, or other personal reasons.

 They could be in recovery or working toward recovery, or they could be in a “contemplative stage of change,” where they “recognize they’re struggling with something but they’re not sure exactly the problem they feel they have with it.”